 First Stop – Hakodate (函館)!

 Hakodate is approximate 280km away from Shin Chitose, though on paper it looks like a mere 3 hours drive.
-During winter, always double your usual travel amount when self driving as in winter roads are slippery due to formation of black ice and speed limit will be reduced to 50kmph during bad weather.
+During winter, always double your usual travel amount when self-driving as in winter roads are slippery due to the formation of black ice and speed limit will be reduced to 50kmph during bad weather.

 After 5 Hours drive, we arrived Hakodate and out for dinner

 Lucky Pierrot is Hakodate’s home grown fast food chain few several restaurants in Hakodate.
 We ordered Shrimp Burger, Lucky Cheese Burger, Chinese Chicken Burger, Chinese Chicken Curry to try.

 Though famous for their Chinese Chicken Burger, we do recommend to try their Grilled Squid, Shrimp Burger & order Chinese Chicken Curry instead as we find the Chinese chicken taste much better with curry.

 Another must try at Lucky Pierrot is the Grilled Squid!
 Very tender & delicious

 One of the must-visit attraction is definitely Hakodate Morning Market, is where a cluster of 300 shops selling fresh seafood and vegetables.
 In short, is where you get to taste one of the freshest seafood.